 Unit 1.
-Nutrition - 50 hours

-UNIT OUTLINE Learners will develop an understanding of nutrition terms, the types, functions, sources and consequences of imbalances of nutrien non-nutrients and energy in food which contribute to health.
-They will develop an understanding of how to maximize the nutritive are aesthetic value of foods.
+Nutrition - 50 hours UNIT OUTLINE Learners will develop an understanding of nutrition terms, the types, functions, sources and consequences of imbalances of nutrients, non-nutrients and energy in food which contribute to health.
+They will develop an understanding of how to maximize the nutritive and aesthetic value of foods.
 Learning from this unit will underpin further learning in following units and should be integrated where appropriate.

-KEY KNOWLEDGE AND SKILLS Energy identify sources of energy and examine factors which influence energy requirements and balance

-overview of requirements and recommended proportions as % of total energy from macronutrients including BMR and activity energy balance Basal Metabolic Rate (BMR) and factors affecting BMR maintaining healthy weight range assessment of healthy weight using current recommended tools awareness of health at any size.

-2. Macronutrients

-types, functions, sources, consequences of imbalances: protein (complete & incomplete) lipids/fats (saturated, monounsaturated & polyunsaturated) and trans essential fatty acids Omega 3 and 6 relationship between dietary fat and blood cholesterol levels including high density lipoprotein (HDL) and Low Density Lipoprotein (LDL). carbohydrates (mono/disaccharides and polysaccharides including fibre) water
+KEY KNOWLEDGE 1.
+Energy AND SKILLS identify sources of energy and examine factors which influence energy requirements and balance overview of requirements and recommended proportions as % of total energy from macronutrients including BMR and activity energy balance Basal Metabolic Rate (BMR) and factors affecting BMR maintaining healthy weight range Traintaining healthy weight range assessment of healthy weight using current recommended tools o awareness of health at any size.
+2. Macronutrients types, functions, sources, consequences of imbalances:protein (complete &amp; incomplete) lipids/fats (saturated, monounsaturated &amp; polyunsaturated) and trans essential fatty acids Omega 3 and 6 relationship between dietary fat and blood cholesterol levels including high density lipoprotein (HDL) and Low Density Lipoprotein (LDL). carbohydrates (mono/disaccharides and polysaccharides including fibre) water 3.
+Micronutrients vitamins - classification and awareness of generalised roles and interrelationships focus on Folate and Vitamin D (sources, functions and imbalances) minerals - overview and sources focus on Iron, Calcium, Sodium, Potassium and Iodine (sources, functions and imbalances) 4.
+Non-Nutrients phytoestrogens, antioxidants and probiotics 5.
+Nutrition Terms Nutrient Density/EnergyDensity

-3. Micronutrients

-vitamins - classification and awareness of generalised roles and interrelationships focus on Folate and Vitamin D (sources, functions and imbalances) minerals - overview and sources focus on Iron, Calcium, Sodium, Potassium and Iodine (sources, functions and imbalances)

-4. Non-Nutrients

-phytoestrogens, antioxidants and probiotics

-5. Nutrition Terms

-Nutrient Density/EnergyDensity